 AAVE Optimism V3 Supply & Borrow Markets.

-What are the benefits of using AAVE?
+What are the Benefits of Using AAVE?

 The key benefits of using AAVE include: access to high yield savings accounts, flexible collateral management, low-cost access to liquidity for DeFi users, flash loans for arbitrage opportunities, and its presence cross-chain.
 Additionally, AAVE provides a safe and secure platform with robust governance mechanisms protecting user funds with their staking and insurance module.